SC attorneys: Blocking Medicaid to Planned Parenthood does more good than harm

 The “remarkably low” number of S.C.
-Medicaid recipients who depend on Planned Parenthood for health care should not be allowed to overrule the public’s larger interest in ousting the abortion provider from the state’s network of Medicaid providers, according to new court filings.
+Medicaid recipients who depend on Planned Parenthood should not be allowed to overrule the public’s larger interest in blocking Medicaid payments to the abortion provider, attorneys for the state argued in new court filings.

-That is what attorneys for the S.C.
-Department of Health and Human Services said Monday in their response to Planned Parenthood South Atlantic’s motion seeking a temporary restraining order to block Gov. Henry McMaster from booting the health care provider from the S.C.
+Attorneys for the S.C.
+Department of Health and Human Services filed a response Monday to Planned Parenthood South Atlantic’s motion seeking a temporary restraining order to block Gov. Henry McMaster from booting the health care provider from the S.C.
 Medicaid network.

 Planned Parenthood and a patient filed suit in U.S. District Court late last month, asking a judge to reverse McMaster’s order kicking it out of the state’s Medicaid network.
 The suit was filed against Joshua Baker, head of Health and Human Services, the agency that oversees the Medicaid program.